pieterhartel/Mutation-at-scale/README.md

 * `mutNotEqCnt` is the number of trivially non-equivalent mutants of the contract.
 * `killCnt` is the number of mutants killed.

-The data file `kill_detail_TxEvMethLimit.csv` contains many columns, of which the following are most relevant:
+The data file `kill_detail_TxEvMethLimit.csv` contains 10 columns, of which the following are most relevant:
-* `mutant` indicates the mutant number, and column `operator` indicates which mutation operator was applied.
+* `mutant` indicates the mutant number.
+*  `operator` indicates which mutation operator was applied.
 * `status` indicates whether the test was killed by the mutant before the manual analysis.

 ```